 Dr Tan Kok Wei | Lecturer in Psychology

-Dr Tan Kok Wei obtained his PhD in Psychology from the University of Nottingham in 2016, where he studied the effects of skin colour and texture on health perception in Asian faces.
+Dr. Tan Kok Wei earned his PhD in Psychology from the University of Nottingham in 2016, where his research explored how fruit and vegetable supplementation influences skin colour and texture, and how these changes affect perceived health in Asian faces.

-Kok Wei completed his master's degree in developmental psychology from the National University of Malaysia (UKM) in 2007, by which he examined the usage of private speech in young adults as a means of problem-solving.
-Upon completion, he worked as a lecturer at the University of Tunku Abdul Rahman (UTAR) for 4 years.
-He was also engaged by a community college while pursuing his PhD, teaching developmental psychology-related subjects.
+He previously completed a Master’s degree in Developmental Psychology at the National University of Malaysia (UKM) in 2007, focusing on the use of private speech among young adults as a tool for problem-solving.
+Following this, he served as a lecturer at Universiti Tunku Abdul Rahman (UTAR) for four years and later taught developmental psychology courses at a community college while pursuing his doctoral studies.

-Before joining the University of Reading Malaysia in 2016, Kok Wei worked as a course writer for the Wawasan Open University (WOU).
-He designed and wrote academic modules for WOU’s students, in Experimental Psychology and History and Systems of Psychology subjects.
+Before joining the University of Reading Malaysia in 2016, Dr. Tan worked as a course writer at Wawasan Open University (WOU), where he developed academic modules in Experimental Psychology and History and Systems of Psychology.

 |